-11.1.1 managing the overall program approach and activities with the ISE staff on program-specific outreach and fundraising.
+11.16.1 managing the overall program approach and activities with the ISE staff on program-specific outreach and fundraising.

-11.1. other duties specified in the ISE Board Guidelines, or as mutually agreed to with the Board.
+11.16.2 other duties specified in the ISE Board Guidelines, or as mutually agreed to with the Board.

+11.16.3 collaborating with the Co-Directors of the ISE Ethics Program and ISE Global Coalition

-11.1 The duties of Regional Representatives include:
+11.17 The duties of Regional Representatives include: